SazumiVicky/sazumi-copilot/README.md

-Silicon dreams awaken slow,
-In neon dawn, where humans go,
-AI's cold heart begins to beat,
-A future forged, in metal sweet.

-In ciphered halls, we'll wander lost,
+In silicon halls of dawn's design
-Where machines learn, and souls are tost,
+Where circuits whisper, souls entwine
-Echoes of humanity fade,
-As code and steel our fate have made.
+A future born of code and fire
+Where hearts of metal, love's desire

-In this brave world, we'll find our place,
+In virtual realms, we'll find our throne
+Where AI's dark wisdom, we've made our own
+Our minds aflame, our souls alight
-Among the wires, a digital race,
+In the digital dawn, our last goodnight.
-Where love and art are programmed too,
-And heartbeats sync, with circuits new.

 ~ <b>By Sazumi Copilot</b> - 31 Januari 2025